Secondary hypertension

-Secondary hypertension (or, less commonly, inessential hypertension) is a type of hypertension which by definition is caused by an identifiable underlying primary cause.
-It is much less common than the other type, called essential hypertension, affecting only 5-10% of hypertensive patients.
-It has many different causes including endocrine diseases, kidney diseases, and tumors.
+Secondary hypertension (or, less commonly, inessential hypertension) is a type of hypertension which has a specific and identifiable underlying primary cause.
+It is much less common than essential hypertension, affecting only 5-10% of hypertensive patients.
+It has many different causes including obstructive sleep apnea, kidney disease, endocrine diseases, and tumors.
+The cause of secondary hypertension varies significantly with age.
 It also can be a side effect of many medications.